 (Bud)breaking It Down: The Lifecycle of a Grapevine

 My Instagram feed has officially blossomed with many California favorites—, Matthiasson, Stags’ Leap, and Duckhorn among them—all sharing the same thing fuzzy green buds.
-That means one thing: bud break!
-Those first signs of tiny green leaves peeking out from bare vines mean spring’s official arrival in wine country.
+That means one thing: bud break meaning those first signs of tiny green leaves peeking out from bare vines mean spring’s official arrival in wine country.
 Bud Break is something to celebrate.
 It marks the very start of the wine magic that ends in your glass.
 So, what happens next?
 Let’s walk through the full grapevine lifecycle—starting right now in early spring—and see what the vines are up to each step of the way.

 - More sun and warmth → earlier growth and ripening.